aimacode/aima-glossary/glossary.md

 A **heuristic** is a function that scores alternatives at each branching in a search algorithm.
 An **admissible heuristic** is one that *never overestimates* the cost to reach the goal.
 Admissible heuristics are **optimistic** in nature as they believe the cost of reaching the goal is less than it actually is.

 ## adversarial search

+Traversing a tree data structure to find all possible moves.
+It is usually used in a two-player game; each available move is represented using gain and loss for an individual player.
+An important application of it is in zero sum games, as in those games, one players' loss is the other players' gain.

 ## adversary argument
 ## agent